palewire/first-python-notebook/docs/index.rst

     jupyter notebook

-Use the next open box to import pandas into our script, so we can use all its fancy methods here in our script.
+Use the next open box to import pandas into our script so we can use all its fancy methods here in our notebook.

 .. code-block:: python